 One of my favourite parts of Men and Dreams in the Dhauladhar is the description of an accident in the labour camps.
 One man is found dead, and the supervisors hurriedly plan to take him to a hospital and quickly cremate him.
-They don’t want the body back to the camp- it would only cause work to stop, and might create labour unrest.
+They don’t want the body back in the camp- it would only cause work to stop, and might create labour unrest.
 That one scene highlights once again how cheap the cost of a life is in India.

-The calculating, almost cold-hearted reaction to the death is so real and therefore, so poignant.
+The calculating, almost cold-hearted reaction to the death is so real and poignant.
 The calm way in which life just carries on is unsettling.
 The author too does not really linger on this death, by the time you have absorbed what has happened, it’s another day, another chapter in the life of the characters.

 What you can expect

 Men and Dreams in the Dhauladhar by Kochery C. Shibu (published by Niyogi Books) is a story of people who come from different parts of the country to the labour site of a hydel power project in the Himalayas.
-Some have left their families behind in search of a safe life, some are alone and have nothing to go back to.
+Some have left their families behind in search of a safe life, and some are alone and have nothing to go back to.
 Khusru, a boy from Kashmir, is there on a dangerous mission; Nanda is there to escape from the danger at home.

 In doing so, he admirably addresses global concerns like the impact of modern technology on nature, through one individual and through a family.
 A lot of issues seem to be esoteric and academic, but it’s important to show exactly how these issues affect regular people and the author does a great job of that.

 And yet, Men and Dreams in the Dhauladhar gives a feeling of trying to straddle too many things in one go.
 The language is simple but the narrative is really loose and several parts are difficult to read.
 The descriptions are long and intense and it takes a long time for the author to get to the point.